zettayotta/mkdocs-test/docs/it/mkdocs/cookbook/installation.md

 # Installation

-Start with VS Code in the base directory of the project defined in prerequisites, and use the integrated terminal. ==UPDATE==
+Start with VS Code in the base directory of the project defined in prerequisites, and use the integrated terminal. ==UPDATE== MORE!

 ## Install Material for MkDocs